kubeflow/community/elections/kubeflow-steering-committee-elections-2023.md

 **Voter qualifications:** To be eligible to vote in this election a voter should be an active member in the Kubeflow Community and have a minimum of 50 contributions* to the Kubeflow project in the last year.**  If you believe you are eligible to vote, but are not listed as eligible you may [file an exception](https://forms.gle/epaMrirZCNBztoRz5).

+## *The qualified voters list will be published to the elections folder and shared with the community via Kubeflow-discuss on Monday 4 December 2023, on or before 9:00am pacific.* ##

 *Contributions are defined as:  Github Code and Issue Authors, Merge and Pull Requests Submitters as well as commenters on all issues, PRs and MRs.

 ** For this election last year is from 3 December 2022 to 3 December 2023

 ## Nomination Qualifications ##

-**Nomination qualifications:** A nominee should be an active member in the Kubeflow Community and have a minimum of 50 contributions* to the Kubeflow project in the last year.** have the available bandwidth to be invested in the PSG, and be able to operate neutrally in discussions regardless of company or project affiliation.
-If you believe you are eligible, but are not you may [file an exception](https://forms.gle/epaMrirZCNBztoRz5).  *(Election officers are ineligible to run in an election.)*
+**Nomination qualifications:** A nominee should be an active member in the Kubeflow Community and have a minimum of 50 contributions* to the Kubeflow project in the last year.** have the available bandwidth to be invested in the KSC, and be able to operate neutrally in discussions regardless of company or project affiliation.
+If you believe you are eligible, but are not listed as eligible you may [file an exception](https://forms.gle/epaMrirZCNBztoRz5).  *(Election officers are ineligible to run in an election.)*

+## *The qualified nominees list will be published to the elections folder and shared with the community via Kubeflow-discuss on Monday 4 December 2023, on or before 9:00am pacific.* ##

 **Contributions are defined as:  Github Code and Issue Authors, Merge and Pull Requests Submitters as well as commenters on all issues, PRs and MRs.